apathetic/showcase/README.md

 Adding your own Component
 -----------

-First, add an entry for your component into the data.json file.
-Then, create your page... it may be easiest to copy / paste and existing page for reference.
+First, create a ```yaml``` file for your component that will contain various meta-data, description, dates, etc. about your component.
+Feel free to copy / paste an existing file for reference.

 ### Save it
-Simply make your own <component>.html page in public/components/
+Next, create the template that will showcase your component.
+Simply make a <component>.html page in ```views/components/``` that contains documentation and perhaps a demo.
+It should extend the base component.html template.

 Updating the Showcase Website